patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 ## setup hotspot
 first of all we need to setup a hotspot connection in NetworkManager.
 We do that with a sequence of nmcli commands.<br>
-You can issue these commands manually or using a sript.
-Change ssid and passwd (psk) to your needs.
-Beware that when you change<br>
-the ssid, you should alse do that in wificonfig.py !<br>
+You can issue these commands manually or using a script.
+Change ssid and passwd (psk) to your needs. <br<Beware that when you change the con-nane, you should also do that in wificonfig.py !<br>
 **nano setup_hotspot.sh**<br>
 ```
 #!/usr/bin/env bash<br>